 Although there is no unanimous opinion, it is believed to be due to a swelling of the nerve that controls the muscles of the face.

-However, although it is a delicate disease, most individuals achieve a complete recovery from Bell’s palsy.
+However, although it is a mild disease, most individuals achieve a complete recovery from Bell’s palsy.

-Patients, when they have the disease, often find that suddenly they can not control their facial muscles, usually on one side of the face.
-Making one side of the face tilt; It can also affect saliva and the production of tears, and the sense of taste.
+When they have the disease, patients often find that suddenly they can not control their facial muscles, usually on one side of the face.
+Making one side of the face tilt; can also affect saliva and the production of tears and the sense of taste.

 A person may have Bell’s palsy early in the morning – they wake up and find that one side of the face does not move.

 Approximately 1 in every 5,000 people develop Bell’s palsy each year.
 It is classified as a relatively rare condition.
-In very rare cases, Bell’s palsy can affect both sides of an individual’s face.
+In sporadic cases, Bell’s palsy can affect both sides of an individual’s face.

-The facial nerves control the blinking, the opening and the closing of the eyes, but also the smile, the salivation, the lachrymation (production of tears) and the frown.
+The facial nerves control the blinking, the opening and the closing of the eyes, the smile, the salivation, the lachrymation (production of tears), and the frown.
 They also connect with the stapes muscles – a bone in the ear involved in hearing.

 When the facial nerve is malfunctioning, as in Bell’s palsy, the following symptoms may occur:

 - Sudden paralysis/weakness on one side of the face.

 - It can be difficult or impossible to close one of the eyelids.